andrioid/gostack/README.md

-# Gostack
+# Gostack experiment
-Experiemnt for a simple CRUD stack
+If I was starting a green-field project, I would consider something like this.

+The idea is to be modern, but as lean as possible.

 ## What I want

-- Uses ENV vars and TOML for configuration
+### Uses ENV vars and TOML for configuration
+Handled by Cobra and Viper from SPF13

-- Can use whatever database golang/sql can
+### Can use whatever database golang/sql can
+I'm considering sqlx or gorm for this purpose.
+I might also skip data mapping all together.

+My ideal production environment would be postgres + some sort of cache (redis maybe).

-- GraphQL for API
+### GraphQL for API
+Handled by go-graphql/go-graphql

-- Use an external JWT auth provider
+### Use an external JWT auth provider
+- Going to get it working with Firebase first
+- Maybe add auth0 later

-- Organized by business-domain into packages
+### Organized by business-domain into packages

-## Packages to use

-- Database: XSQL or GORM
-- Basics: Cobra and Viper from SPF13
-- GraphQL: graphql-go/graphql-go
-- Sqlite for local development
+Just my wanting to keep business logic as a first-class concern.
+So technical sub-directories are to be kept at a bare minimum.